rsbear/bundlemeup/README.md

-# bundlemeup - A dead simple JS/TS bundler built on rsbuild
+# bundlemeup

 For the sake of simplicity!
-A lightweight CLI tool that wraps rsbuild to bundle React, Svelte, or Preact applications.
+A CLI tool that wraps rsbuild to bundle React, Svelte, or Preact to specified targets.

 ## Features